nuclear-multimessenger-astronomy/nmma/doc/installation.md

 $ conda install mpi4py
 ```
 > [!WARNING]
 > We discourage installing mpi4py with pip.
-The installation doesnot work properly due to issues with MPI header files, etc.
+The installation does not work properly due to issues with MPI header files, etc.

 Install parallel-bilby: